indjev99/Despirala-Engine/README.md

-# Despirala-Solver
+# Despirala-Engine

 Finds the optimal strategy for the dice game Despirala.
+Also can evaluate luck and mistakes made during play.

 Rules of the game: